Shumuoff/alx-system_engineering-devops/0x00-shell_basics/README.md

-Readme for working current directory
+changes the working directory to hte users home